 Everybody thought that this new free rainbow nation South Africa was like a magic wand that just could solve everybody’s problems, sadly this wasn’t true and the born free generation, the generation born after 1994, is often disappointed with how South Africa turned out and that not much has really changed.
 This brings me to my last point, point number four: the mantra of just work hard and you will make it.

-The Myth of ‘work hard and you will make it’
+The Mantra of ‘work hard and you will make it’ is a myth

 This is a mantra that is often punted in modern society, however, it is not true.
 Melinda Gates argues in her book The Moment of Lift that if this statement was true, the richest people on the planet should be African mamas.
 They work incredibly hard, fetching water, carrying wood, looking after lots of children.